tenstorrent/tt-isa-documentation/WormholeB0/TensixTile/TensixCoprocessor/MatrixUnit.md

 A similar remark applies to `MPOOL3S1` and `MPOOL3S2`, albeit instead of computing `Dst += 0` they do something similar to what `GMPOOL` would do if `SrcA` was entirely zero.
 In any case, they are not useful instructions.

+All of these behaviors are NonContractualBehaviors and these opcode values are likely to be repurposed in future implementations.

 ## Performance

 Theoretical maximum performance per Matrix Unit (FPU), running at Wormhole's standard 1 GHz clock rate: